-Between June and September, Europe's 3rd largest artificial lake offers visitors a haven for relaxation and tranquility.
+Between June and September, Europe's 3rd largest artificial lake and the largest lake in France offers visitors a haven for relaxation and tranquility.
 It is set amongst spectacular alpine scenery and surrounded by well maintained shingle beaches and lined with lawns and Corsican pine woodland.

 The Durance Valley suffered damage from several floods in the 1850s and so it was decided to dam the valley, providing electricity and water supply for the region.
 The Dam was completed in 1961, creating the Serre Poncon lake which is now a major tourist attraction.
 Have a look at our blog for more detailed history of the lake.